Paying for College

 Financial Boundaries Are Part of Good Parenting

 Saying “we can’t afford that” or “we’re not willing to take on that debt” is clear, and clarity is a gift.
+Early in the process—like when your high schooler is a sophomore (or today if that has already past) sit down and figure out what you are able and willing to contribute to college.

 When financial limits are named early, dancers can: